RealFascinated/traefik-helper/README.md

 This is a helper container for traefik.
 It can add, remove and update services.

+## NOTICE

+PLEASE PLEASE PLEASE MAKE SURE YOU HAVE A BACKUP OF YOUR CONFIG FILE BEFORE USING THIS CONTAINER.
+I AM NOT RESPONSIBLE FOR ANY DATA LOSS.

 ## Usage

 ### Add command alias